 Setting Description Slope The slope control determines whether the analyzer finds the trigger point on the rising or the falling edge of a signal.
-Level The Level setting determines the signal amplitude that will be recognite event. while Trig 2 In (rear) Specifies whether a High or Low signal at the Trig 2 In input (rear panel) allows a trigger event on the Trig In (front) input to be accepted.
+Level The Level setting determines the signal amplitude that will be recognized as a trigger event. while Trig 2 In (rear) Specifies whether a High or Low signal at the Trig 2 In input (rear panel) allows a trigger event on the Trig In (front) input to be accepted.